 The former world kickboxing championship has won MMA titles in the forms of Strikeforce Heavyweight Championships and DREAM Heavyweight Championships.

-Randy Couture is one of the most successful players in UFC history and is also one of the richest UFC fighters of all time.
+Randy Couture is one of the most successful guy in UFC history and is also one of the richest UFC fighters of all time.
+Apart from the octagon, Couture has also worked as an actor.

 The former US Army sergeant has won UFC titles in two different weight classes; a feat which he shares with only six other UFC fighters- Conor McGregor, BJ Penn, Georges St-Pierre, Daniel Cormier, Amanda Nunes, and Henry Cejudo.